kiedtl/sorting-tutor/site/content/about.md

 This site is a work in progress.
 All comments, suggestions, bikeshedding, and related hatemail (`kiedtl at <current website> dot team`) are appreciated.

+### Roadmap

+A rough list of new features that will eventually be added (*contributions welcome*).

+1. Common/basic sorting algorithms.
+   - Mergesort
+   - Shellsort
+   - Counting, bucket, radix sort
+3. Ability to set algorithm-specific options.
+   - ex.
+Pivot heuristic for Quicksort (Lomuto, median-of-three, median-of-nine, random)
+4. More sorting algorithms, especially ones used in the standard libraries of various programming languages.
+   - Timsort
+   - Powersort
+   - Driftsort
+2. Metrics on memory usage, i.e. space complexity.
+3. More kinds of visualization.

 ### Architecture

 This project uses the unstable `Coroutines` Rust feature — which, if you're not